Kennedy

 Name*

-Kennedy Andara is a research associate on the Inclusive Economy team at American Progress.
+Kennedy Andara is a policy analyst on the Economic Policy team at American Progress.
+Her work has been referenced in The New York Times.
 Prior to joining American Progress, she was a research associate at Reproductive Freedom for All, where she worked to integrate her research into national and state campaigns aimed at protecting abortion access.
 She graduated from American University with a master’s degree in public policy and a concentration in social policy.
-Outside of work, Andara is a ceramic artist and parent to two cats.
+Outside of work, she is a ceramic artist and parent to three cats.

 Latest